bigchaindb/bigchaindb/docs/server/source/production-deployment-template/bigchaindb-network-on-kubernetes.rst

 N being the number of participants in the network.

-The operator needs to follow a consistent naming convention which has :ref:`already discussed in this document <pre-reqs-bdb-network-tmt>`.
+The operator needs to follow a consistent naming convention which has :ref:`already discussed in this document <pre-reqs-bdb-network>`.

 .. note::

-  Assuming we are using independent Kubernetes clusters, the ConfigMap and Secret Keys do not need to be updated unlike :ref:`single-site-network-tmt`, and we also do not need to update corresponding ConfigMap/Secret imports in the Kubernetes components.
+  Assuming we are using independent Kubernetes clusters, the ConfigMap and Secret Keys do not need to be updated unlike :ref:`single-site-network`, and we also do not need to update corresponding ConfigMap/Secret imports in the Kubernetes components.